|Guide||♦||1 Triplog||0 Topics|

 Can Be Tamed

-Like a seasoned cowboy who can tame a real Mustang with lasso and gear, an experienced climber with ropes and proper equipment can scale the Giddy Up Wall and summit Mustang Peak.
-And like a horse whisperer who can tame a wild beast with only his voice and body language, an experienced hiker can conquer the intimidating looking Mustang Peak without any fancy extras.
-In fact, [contrary to the way the very vertical looking terrain might having your heart skipping beats], the ‘worst’ in terms of the climbing aspect is handful of very basic, low-exposure Class 3 climbs on both the ascent and descent.
+Giddy Up Wall and summit Mustang Peak.
+And like a horse whisperer who can tame a wild beast with only his voice and body language, an experienced hiker can conquer the intimidating-looking Mustang Peak without any fancy extras.
+In fact, [contrary to the way the very vertical-looking terrain might have your heart skipping beats], the ‘worst’ in terms of the climbing aspect is a handful of elementary, low-exposure Class 3 climbs on both the ascent and descent.

 Notes of caution before getting into the hike details: